w3f/Grants-Program/applications/msai.md

 - 1- Basic Blockchain parachain detailed design
   - Milestone one basic API layer design integration with elements of configuring Substrate for new parachain with smart contract facility and verification of structured data (10000 USD )
-  - Development of reusable mechanism for storing data on chain through API service that connects to the Polkadot node (10000 USD)
+  - Development of reusable mechanism for storing data on chain through API service that connects to the Polkadot node
-  -
+  - In this first instance data storage will be assumed to be trusted as long as parachain node operator is trusted (Without additinal complexity)
-  2- Configuration of subtrate based parachain with a binary data storage layer (40K USD 1 man year)
+  2- Configuration of Subtrate based parachain with a binary data storage layer (40K USD 1 man year)
   - development of backend mock api service
-  - Connection of app directly to node infrastructure provider to provide non-custodial functionality (10000 USD)
+  - Connection of app directly to node infrastructure provider to provide non-custodial functionality
   - Development of data access service possibly using a sidecar approach to extending the substrate node API.
   - NFT smart contract default template-- We will incorporate based on 3- Ink! or other smart contract language that supports NFTs and ERC721 level in addition to ownership authentication: